lylemoffitt/example-project/README.md

 - Run linters as prebuild step
 - Support pre-compiled header
 - Package tarballs
--

 ## Mirroring heterogeneous projects

 1) Proxy project via extension via a cmake lists into the normal project
-    - the eproject is linked as a submodule and linked via deps
+    - the project is linked as a submodule and linked via deps

 2) Top level cmake just points straight into submodules and includes it directly